Qprah/Chess/README.md

 ## Usage

-1. To run the game, compile and execute the `ChessGame.java` file.
+1. To run the game, compile and execute the `GameController.java` file.
 2. Use the mouse to select and move pieces on the board.
 3. Play against a friend or yourself.